-An appropriate organisational structure and a clear segregation of responsibilities are key to systematic risk management.
+Systematic risk management includes an appropriate organisational structure and a clear delineation of responsibilities.

-The efficient functioning of the risk management system is primarily the responsibility of the Sava Re management board and the management board of the individual subsidiary.
+The efficient functioning of the risk management system is primarily the responsibility of the Sava Re management board and the management board of each individual subsidiary.
 To ensure efficient risk management, the Group uses a three-lines-of-defence model, which clearly segregates responsibilities and tasks among the following lines:

-- The first line of defence consists of all organisational units with operational responsibilities (e.g. product development; policy sales, marketing and claims handling; financial operations, accounting, controlling; human resources and such like). - The second line of defence consists of three key functions (the risk management function, actuarial function, compliance function) and the risk management committee, if set up in the company. - The third line of defence is provided by the internal audit function.
+- The first line of defence constitutes all organisational units with operational responsibilities (development, sales, marketing and insurance management, provision of insurance services, financial operations, accounting, controlling, human resources and others). - The second line of defence consists of three key functions (the risk management function, actuarial function, compliance function) and the risk management committee, if set up in the company. - The third line of defence is provided by the internal audit function.